deottoni/D3-data-journalism/README.md

 ### Level 1: D3 Dabbler

-I've created a plot between two of the data variables, `Obesity vs. Poverty` using a dataset provided.
+I've created a plot between two of the data variables, `Obesity vs. Poverty`.

 Using D3 techniques, I created a scatter plot that represents each state with circle elements.
 This graphic was coded in the `app.js` file of this repo — using in the data from `data.csv` by using the `d3.csv` function.